what are antimicrobials and how do they work?

 what are antibiotics and how do they work?

-any substance that inhibits the growth and replication of a bacterium or kills it outright can be called an antibiotic. antibiotics are a type of antimicrobial designed to target bacterial infections within (or on) the body.
+the term antibiotic refers to any chemical substance that has been produced by, or derived from, a microorganism and can kill or inhibit the growth and replication of a bacterium. antibiotics are a type of antimicrobial that target bacterial infections within (or on) the body.

 antibiotics are used to treat bacterial infections. some are highly specialised and are only effective against certain bacteria. others, known as broad-spectrum antibiotics, attack a wide range of bacteria, including ones that are beneficial to us.